-Construction Accident Law centers around personal injury and wrongful death claims that have resulted from construction accidents as well as safety regulations, laws, and standards that govern the construction industry at the federal and state levels.
+Construction accident law centers around personal injury and wrongful death claims that have resulted from construction accidents as well as safety regulations, including OSHA regulations; laws; and standards that govern the construction industry at the federal and state levels.

 - Machine/machine guarding safeties.

 Determining who is truly responsible for a construction accident can be complex.
-An experienced San Diego attorney with knowledge of federal and state regulations governing construction sites is imperative when developing theories against all the third parties who may be responsible for a construction site accident.
-The result of a single negligent act can be catastrophic in the construction environment.
-Whether you are a construction worker injured due to unsafe working conditions or a person suffering a construction injury by simply passing by, you have the right to take legal action.
+A single negligent act can be catastrophic in the construction environment.
+Whether you are a construction worker injured due to unsafe working conditions or a person who suffered an injury while passing by or visiting a site, you have the right to take legal action.
 For a free, confidential consultation, please call us directly at (866) 338-7079, or contact us through our online form.